Posted Thursday, August 18, 2016.

 Two old friends hiking the Appalachian Trail find they have more to contemplate than the pretty scenery: their own mortality, for starters.
-Robert Redford and Nick Nolte in the movie adaptation of Bill Bryson’s travel book, A Walk in the Woods.
+Robert Redford and Nick Nolte in the movie based, somewhat, on Bill Bryson’s travel book, A Walk in the Woods.

 The walk in the woods Robert Redford as the real-life writer Bill Bryson takes in the movie A Walk in the Woods doesn’t begin outdoors when Bryson and his old boyhood friend Katz (Nick Nolte) step onto the Appalachian Trail to start their planned twenty-one hundred mile hike from Georgia to Maine.
 It begins in a funeral home when Bryson walks out on a friend’s wake.
 The symbolism is a little too pat, but this is what Bryson’s trying to do for the whole rest of the movie: walk away from death.

 Of course this can’t be done, and in truth, Bryson is doing the opposite.
 A walk into the woods, in myth and fairy tale, is a walk into the the underworld.
 From the Grail legends to Dante to Hansel and Gretel to Hawthorne to Harry Potter, the woods are where heroes and heroines go to meet Death face to face.

 To put it more psychoanalytically, the woods are where characters symbolically confront the fact of their own mortality and come to terms with it.

 A Walk in the Woods is a rather cheerful movie considering it’s carrying the weight of that morbid theme in its pack.

 You might think it’s also a rather too ordinarily realistic movie to be burdened with such heavy symbolism.